cambridge-ceu/CEU-journal-club/README.md

 # journal-club

-Information on the journal club, including a [list of papers](list-of-papers.md).
+This repository contains information on the journal club at Cardiovascular Epidemiology Unit (CEU), including a [list of papers](list-of-papers.md).

+Please contact us if you like to contribute one.
+Kate also maintains a mailing list for you to add in.

+Keep reading!!!